slatedocs/slate/source/includes/documentation/_stories-cards-elements.md

 #### Story Element Types

-Each story element will have a *"type"*, and optionally a *"subtype"*.
+Each story element has a *"type"*, and optionally a *"subtype"*.
 There are currently five major types of story elements, which all front end applications must support.
-They are
+They are as follows:

 * text - a paragraph of text
 * image - an image